We are committed to:

 Where researchers other than Bush Heritage staff or contractors want to undertake research involving animals, formal permission must be granted, and reports provided at key milestones.

 If an animal is seriously injured and suffering and there’s no alternative than for it to be euthanised, this is done quickly by the most appropriate means available.
 If there’s a chance to obtain expert assistance, the animal will be made as comfortable as possible until assistance can be obtained.

-Introduced (non-native) species (such as cats, foxes, cane toads, goats, camels, wild pigs, etc.) often throw native ecosystems out of balance by out-competing natives for food or habitat, preying on natives that haven’t developed defenses, degrading the landscape and soil or carrying exotic diseases.
+Introduced (non-native) species (such as cats, foxes, cane toads, goats, camels, wild pigs, etc.) often throw native ecosystems out of balance by out-competing natives for food or habitat, preying on natives that haven’t developed defences, degrading the landscape and soil or carrying exotic diseases.

 Where introduced animals are known to negatively impact the health of a reserve, and/or the welfare of native species, Bush Heritage may seek to humanely control/reduce their numbers.